 The school district was looking for a ticketing system that would be able to support their growing infrastructure needs.
-They needed to replace a legacy home grown help desk system that was no longer supportable with a robust system with a simple and easy to use interface.
-It needed to be intuitive, scalable as well as support other department needs within the school system.
+They needed to replace a legacy homegrown help desk system that was no longer supportable with a robust system with a simple and easy-to-use system.
+It needed to be intuitive and scalable to support other department needs within the school system.

-The school district replaced their legacy system with BOSSDesk and used the system both to support standard IT Service requests and to support other departments such as food services and maintenance that were previously not handled by IT.
-The new Service Catalog supports their various service categories and handles over 30,000 service requests.
+The school district replaced their legacy system with BOSSDesk and used the system both to support standard IT service requests as well as requests in other departments such as food services and maintenance that were previously not handled by IT.
+BOSSDesk service catalog supports their various service categories and handles over 30,000 service requests.
 The solution was deployed very quickly and has been regarded as a great success.

 Ben Sellers, Senior Systems Analyst at Lexington County School District One, was the person who spearheaded the implementation and had some very useful tips on how to win user adoption and also get the buy-in from other departments.